 So what conclusions can be drawn?
 Is the Panasonic ZS100 better than the Panasonic GX85 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (20 vs 15.8MP) with a 15% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Faster burst: Shoots at higher frequency (10 vs 8 flaps/sec) to capture the decisive moment.

-- Ready to shoot: Has a lens build-in, whereas the GX85 requires a separate lens.
+- Ready to shoot: Has a lens built-in, whereas the GX85 requires a separate lens.

 - More compact: Is smaller (111x65mm vs 122x71mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the GX85).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the GX85).